 Excessive daytime sleepiness is a major consequence of OSA.

 It can result in:

 Oxygen starvation occurs during sleep and it increases the risk for:

-OSA is also associated with increased total cholesterol and triglycerides, increased insulin resistance (and associated diabetes mellitus) and systemic inflammation.
+OSA is also associated with diabetes mellitus, increased total cholestrol and triglycerides and systemic inflammation.

 We suspect OSA in individuals with the following symptoms: